mixartist/Getting_and_Cleaning_Data_Week4/CodeBook.md

 * The datasets are modified to only include those columns with labels containing mean, Mean or std
 * All string values are converted to numerics
 * Activity numbers are replaced with the appropriate text labels
-* dataframes are created with the proper column names
+* Dataframes are then created with the proper column names
 * Activity and Subject are added to the dataframes
 * Test and Train Dataframes are merged
 * A tidy data set is created grouping by activity and subject with the mean of each other value